-These “traditional” business loans enable entrepreneurs to access lump sums of capital to spend as they’d like on their business.
+These “traditional” business fundings enable entrepreneurs to access lump sums of capital to spend as they’d like on their business.

 Business line of credit:

 We mention this last, but certainly not least.
-Guaranteed by the U.S. Small Business Administration, SBA loans have some of the best terms around.
-There are the very popular SBA 7(a) loans, which provide business owners with working capital to make purchases they need.
-There are also SBA 504/CDC loans, which are meant to finance large fixed assets such as real estate.
+Guaranteed by the U.S. Small Business Administration, SBA funding have some of the best terms around.
+There are the very popular SBA 7(a) funding, which provide business owners with working capital to make purchases they need.
+There are also SBA 504/CDC funding, which are meant to finance large fixed assets such as real estate.

-If you need more advice or want to know what loans and financing options are available to you, contact First Down Funding, apply online or call us and we will expedite your request.
+If you need more advice or want to know what funding and financing options are available to you, contact First Down Funding, apply online or call us and we will expedite your request.